 Note that while a Managed Services provider is also a Cloud Services provider, a cloud services provider is not necessarily a managed services provider.

 Cloud Offerings, a Comparison

-By definition, SAP is a Cloud Provider, by offering a number of solutions hosted as SaaS offerings in the cloud.
+By definition, SAP is a Cloud Provider, offering a number of solutions hosted as SaaS offerings in the cloud.
 Most of the solutions offered in this hosting model have full-suite applications and fully defined services, where SAP provides the infrastructure, hosting, and the application itself, making the solutions a comprehensive cloud offering to which customers can simply subscribe.

 The terms “Cloud Provider” and “Managed Services” are frequently confused.
 Even more so, they really refer to two different things and there are numerous characteristics unique to both.

-HEC as a managed service offering has options too – like backup, failover, update and upgrade policies and much more – that allow the customers to control or manage the application.
+ECS as a managed service offering has options too – like backup, failover, update and upgrade policies and much more – that allow the customers to control or manage the application.

 SAP as a Solution Provider

 Unlike other cloud providers such as Amazon, Microsoft, and Google, SAP tends to accentuate the subscriptions to the application and not the hosting itself.
 This is no surprise here, as SAP is well-known and branded as a global leader in enterprise resource planning software.
 While Amazon, Microsoft, and Google may offer applications along with application hosting, SAP’s hosting underscores the applications they develop, while the others tend to stress their cloud services.

 Given the popularity of these three cloud providers, customers frequently compare – and confuse – their hosting models with SAP’s cloud offerings.